tyliang/Tengyuan.Liang/content/home/about.md

 # Biography

-Dr. Liang is an assistant professor at [Chicago Booth](https://www.chicagobooth.edu/faculty/directory/l/tengyuan-liang).
+Dr. Liang is an assistant professor at [The University of Chicago](https://www.chicagobooth.edu/faculty/directory/l/tengyuan-liang).
 He is also the George C. Tiao faculty fellow in **data science** research.

 His current research topics include: